32 Fur-Tastic Jobs Working With Animals — And How to Land One

 Do you get along better with your pets than other people?
 Are the zoo and the aquarium your happy places?

-Was the best part of working from home during the pandemic the endless amounts of belly rubs and games of fetch between Zoom calls?
+Is the best part of working from home the endless amounts of belly rubs and games of fetch between Zoom calls?

 Working with animals might be your secret calling — and it doesn’t just have to be some unrealized dream you visit during a cat nap.
 Animal lovers can find an abundance of careers that allow them to work with animals, and you don’t always need a specialized education to land them.